erikfredner/dsst289-2024/syllabus.md

 4. After trying all of the above, talk to the [Custom GPT](https://chatgpt.com/g/g-eChIzwMNp-ur-intro-to-data-science-gpt) generated for this class.
 5. If you use information from the Custom GPT, you must **cite** your interactions with it.
   - [This page](https://help.openai.com/en/articles/7925741-chatgpt-shared-links-faq) explains how to share a link to a ChatGPT interaction.
-  - An adequate citation would be: "I got [this help](https://chatgpt.com/share/2a4be40e-7b25-418d-b350-966a1915ac52) from ChatGPT to solve this problem."
+  - An adequate citation would be: "I got [this help](https://chatgpt.com/share/2a4be40e-7b25-418d-b350-966a1915ac52) from the Custom GPT to solve this problem."

 ## Communication